jessezondervan/Global_OCpetro_Oxidation/README.md

 The code was developed in a python environment detailed in anaconda-project.yml, with every recursive dependency down to the individual build in anaconda-project-locked.yml.
 The code file is "Glob_newmethod_parr_globalresidual.py" in this repository.

-This code should be reproducible indefinitely, without depending on online package repositories, as long as nothing depends on system libraries.
+This code should be reproducible indefinitely, without depending on online package repositories.
 Both the commands and the environment have been captured into a fully locked anaconda project with all conda packages unpacked and included using anaconda-project --pack-envs.
 Note that only packages for running the code on Linux can be unpacked in this way; building on other platforms (Windows, Mac) will still require access to repositories.

 A permanent DOI was created through Zenodo and can be found here: